Rodrigossz/Python-Custom-Skills-Toolkit/code/csv-filter.md

 #
 # Specific comments
-# The output format is YYYY-MM-DD.
-Time is removed!!
+# There must be one term per line in the csv file.
+# And the csv file must have only one column.
+# In other words, it is a csv file without any column in it.
+Any column will be considerated part of the ter.
-# This code uses the datefinder library.
-Characteristics:
+# This code opens the orgs.csv file in the same folder of the __init__.py file.
-# 1) If the year is detected without month or day, it will be returned with today's month and day.
-# 2) If month and date are detected without year, it will return the date with today's year.
-# 3) The datafinder library will deal with empty stings and we will handle the outpout format
-# For more details about datefinder: https://datefinder.readthedocs.io/en/latest/
+# File name is always terms.csv .
+If you want another name, chage it below.
+# All data from both sources, input and csv, are converted to lower case for the strings comparison.
+Orinal case is returned.
+# The input string is returned, without the the filtered terms.

 import logging
-import azure.functions as func import re import datefinder import json import datetime import unicode
+import azure.functions as func import csv import json import re import os

 def main(req: func.HttpRequest) -> func.HttpResponse:
     logging.info('Python HTTP trigger function processed a request.')